Lesson Plan - Get It!

 James Madison wrote the Constitution of the United States.

 The United States was originally governed by the Articles of Confederation; however, this document did not establish a strong enough government for the new country.
-For example, the federal government was not even permitted to collect taxes from the states.
+For example, the federal government could not collect state taxes.

-The Founding Fathers developed a new framework for American government in an attempt to combat this chaos.
+The Founding Fathers developed a new framework for the American government to combat this chaos.

 James Madison, who was extremely well-educated, was tasked with putting all these ideas into writing.